-Each county may submit 2 entries total from 50212, 50213, 50214, 50215
+Each county may submit 1 entry total from 50212, 50213, 50214; and 1 entry from 50216.

 Forests of Fun 1 (SF 50212)

 Exhibit any product or display illustrating an activity from the book.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.